This post may contain affiliate links. Please see my disclosure policy for details.

 New Asgard is ‘twinned’ with St Abb’s, a quaint little fishing village in Scotland.

 Specifically, it’s in the Borders territories between England and Scotland.
 Here, you can find some of the most adorable settlements along the coastline.

 If you’re heading here from Northumberland, it’s a 30-minute drive from Berwick-on-Tweed and a 90-minute drive from Newcastle.

 It’s much easier if you have your own transport to arrive at St Abbs.
 But, there are some options by public transport too.

 There are some Borders Buses that arrive directly into St Abbs from around The Scottish Borders and Northumberland.

 Parking at St Abb’s

 There are a couple of parking spots in St Abbs to choose from.
 You can drive down the hill to the harbour like the Hulk and Rocket did in the movie or you can park up at the top like I did and walk down.

-The benefits of parking at the top is that the car parking spaces are FREE and it saves you a little bit of a stressful 10 point turn to get out of the narrow harbour area.
+The benefits of parking at the top are that the car parking spaces are FREE and it saves you a little bit of a stressful 10 point turn to get out of the narrow harbour area.

 I parked up here because I knew I was going on the St Abb’s Head walk and would be way longer than the meter limit.